mjstraughan/CubingHistory/docs/index.md

 Georges Helm was kind enough to look through the books that he owns and confirm my suspicions and provide me details.
 Helm sent me a lot of information and hand written descriptions of the steps within numerous books.
 Some of this information changed the history that was previously thought, especially as it relates to Layer By Layer and CFOP.

-Michael Feather and bcube for additional assistance ensuring proper functionality of AnimCubeJS.
+Michael Feather provided assistance ensuring proper functionality of AnimCubeJS.

+bcube provided ideas to take full advantage of AnimCube JS features.

 Ron van Bruchem also provided some information about early method development.